 - Tickets for children are priced at NOK 25.

 - Take bus no 50 from Bergen and get off at Fantoft.

 - M Spisestedet pa Nesttun

 - Prego Cafe & Restaurant

 - Bien Bar

 Love this?
-Explore the entire list of things to do in Bergen before you plan your trip.
+Explore the entire list of places to visit in Bergen before you plan your trip.